My Cart

 Used with the author's permission.

 Nick Balmforth is a retired safety inspector of children's indoor play centres.
-His primary published work has been in the field of safety standardization for the British and European indoor play industry and he was awarded an MBE (Member of the Most Excellent Order of the British Empire) for his work in 2012.
-Nick is also a successful voice-over artist and, in addition to poetry, enjoys jazz.
-He lives in Staffordshire, England.
+His primary published work has been in the field of safety standardization for the British and European indoor play industry and he was awarded an MBE (Member of the Most Excellent Order of the British Empire) for his contributions in 2012.
+Nick was also a successful voice-over artist.
+In addition to writing poetry, he enjoys jazz.
+Nick lives in Staffordshire, England, where he says, "Life right now is one long rest. that's the style that suits me best!"

 Post New Comment: